open-formulieren/open-forms/docs/developers/backend/modules/authentication.rst

 DigiD
 -----

 Provides DigiD integration via the SAMLv2 standards.
-Implemented throught the library django-digid-eherkenning.
+Implemented using the library django-digid-eherkenning.

 eHerkenning and eIDAS